Philip J. Klass: UFO research

 Klass's involvement in the UFO field can be traced to his reading of journalist John G. Fuller's Incident at Exeter (1966), about a series of UFO sightings in and around Exeter, New Hampshire.
 Noting that many of the Exeter UFO incidents took place close to high-power electric lines, Klass suspected that the UFO reports were best explained as a previously unknown type of plasma or ball lightning that might have been generated from the power lines or their transformers.
 A plasma, thought Klass, could be consistent with many UFO reports of bright lights moving erratically; a highly charged plasma might further explain the reported effects of UFOs on the electrical systems of airplanes and automobiles.
 Klass wrote up his theory in a review of Fuller's book which was published in Aviation Week.
 This was followed by another skeptical review of work by the National Investigations Committee on Aerial Phenomena (NICAP).
 These articles garnered Klass tremendous attention within the UFO community, and, as Howard Blum put it, "... as if overnight, he had been christened by both friends and foes 'the country's leading UFO debunker'".

 Klass initially applied his ball lightning theory cautiously and selectively in a series of magazine articles.
-He and physicist James E. McDonald exchanged cordial letters on the subject, and McDonald agreed that some UFOs might be a type of ball lighting.
-However, in his first book on the subject, Klass argued that plasmas could explain most or all UFOs, even cases of alleged alien abduction.
+He and physicist James E. McDonald exchanged cordial letters on the subject, and McDonald agreed that some UFOs might be a type of ball lightning.
+However, in his first book on the subject, UFOs–Identified (1968), Klass argued that plasmas could explain most or all UFOs, even cases of alleged alien abduction.

 Klass's plasma hypothesis was not well received by those on either side of the UFO debate, who noted that Klass was using one unverified phenomenon, his hypothetical plasmas, to explain another unverified phenomenon, UFOs.
 The two engaged in a bitter, months-long debate, leveling a variety of charges and accusations at one another.
 Eventually, Klass wrote to McDonald's superiors at the U.S. Navy (McDonald was formally retired from the Navy, but often worked with the Office of Naval Research), questioning how McDonald could spend so much time on UFO research and still fulfill the requirements for his atmospheric research grant.
 This did not result in McDonald losing ONR funding but did draw some criticism of Klass from members of the UFO community.